StevenGarberg/ConnectFour/README.md

 # ConnectFour
-A remake of the classic Connect Four with Blazor WASM.
+A remake of the classic game Connect Four with Blazor WASM.

 ## Screenshots